Queens: Sports

 Queens is home of the New York Mets of Major League Baseball.
-Founded in 1962 as an expansion team, the Mets have won 2 World Series championships and 5 National League pennants.
-Citi Field is a 41,922-seat stadium opened in April 2009 in Flushing Meadows–Corona Park that is the home ballpark of the Mets.
-Shea Stadium, the former home of the Mets and the New York Jets of the National Football League, as well as the temporary home of the New York Yankees and the New York Giants Football Team stood where Citi Field's parking lot is now located, operating from 1964 to 2008.
-Queens is the future home of Etihad Park for New York City FC of Major League Soccer, which is expected to be completed in 2027.
+Founded in 1962 as an expansion team. it has won two World Series championships and five National League pennants.
+It played its first two seasons in its temporary home of the Polo Grounds in Manhattan, then relocated to Shea Stadium in Flushing in 1964.
+The home ballpark of the Mets is Citi Field, a 41,922-seat stadium opened in April 2009 in Flushing Meadows–Corona Park.

+Shea Stadium was located in the current Citi Field's parking lot from 1964 to 2008.
+It was the home of the Mets and the New York Jets of the National Football League, as well as the temporary home of the New York Yankees and the New York Giants Football Team.
+Queens is the future home of Etihad Park for New York City FC of Major League Soccer and Gotham FC of the National Women’s Soccer League, which is expected to be completed in 2027.
+Etihad Park will host nine soccer matches during the 2028 Summer Olympics, including a men's quarter-final.

 The U.S. Open tennis tournament has been played since 1978 at the USTA Billie Jean King National Tennis Center, located just south of Citi Field.
 With a capacity of 23,771, Arthur Ashe Stadium is the biggest tennis stadium in the world.
 The U.S. Open was formerly played at the West Side Tennis Club in Forest Hills.

-South Ozone Park is the home of Aqueduct Racetrack, which is operated by the New York Racing Association, and offers Thoroughbred horse racing from late October/early November through April.
-(The Belmont Park racetrack and the adjacent UBS Arena (home of the New York Islanders of the National Hockey League) sit entirely in Nassau County, just over the City line; however, small sections of the properties of both venues are in Queens, as is the Belmont Park station of the Long Island Rail Road.)
+South Ozone Park was the home of Aqueduct Racetrack, opened in 1894, which was operated by the New York Racing Association and offered Thoroughbred horse racing from late October/early November through April until its closure in 2026.

+The Belmont Park racetrack and the adjacent UBS Arena (home of the New York Islanders of the National Hockey League) sit entirely in Nassau County, just over the City line.
+However, small sections of the properties of both venues are in Queens, as is the Belmont Park station of the Long Island Rail Road.